hellerve/mimir/README.md

     (s:has-many user)))
 ```

-Once we defined the entites and their relationships (`has-many`, `has-one` and
+Once we have defined the entites and their relationships (`has-many`, `has-one`,
-`belongs-to` are currently supported), we can query them.
+and `belongs-to` are currently supported), we can query them.
 All of the functions
 emit mimsql types that implement the stringify protocol.
 Stringification turns
 them into SQL queries.